 Q #8) What do you understand by the Root account?

-Answer: As the name suggests, it is like a system administrator account which gives you the ability to fully control the system.
+Answer: As the name suggests, it is like a system administrator account that gives you the ability to fully control the system.
 The root account serves as the default account whenever Linux is installed.

-Below mentioned functions can be performed by the Root account:
+The following functions can be performed by the Root account:

 - Create user accounts